Blog ComparisonsIntercom Pricing 2026: Is It Worth It?

 Fin AI Copilot ($35/seat/mo)

 The AI Copilot helps your human agents by suggesting replies and surfacing context in the inbox.
 It can streamline customer support and shorten response times, but it also adds a significant cost for each customer support seat.
-For example, if you have 10 agents, that’s an extra $350 every month.
+For example, if you have 10 agents on monthly billing, that's an extra $350 every month.
+Annual billing brings the per-seat cost down to $29/month, saving roughly 17%.

 Proactive support ($99/mo)